-The Sonos Beam is the company's new soundbar.
-Why do we like it?
-For one thing it's compact, sitting at just 26 inches wide, making it easy to fit snugly under a TV.
-And although it's not cheap (what is from Sonos?), it's more reasonable than, say, the Playbar.
-It also has Alexa built in, like the Sonos One, and now has AirPlay 2 to boot.
-That means once you've started playing music over AirPlay, you can use Alexa to control playback.
+The Sonos Beam is the company's latest soundbar.
+It's pretty and compact, sitting at just 26 inches wide, making it easy to fit snugly under a TV.
+And although it's not cheap (what ever is from Sonos?) it's more reasonable than, say, the Playbar.
+It also has Alexa built in (Google Assistant is coming), like the Sonos One, and now has AirPlay 2 to boot.
+That means once you've started streaming music over AirPlay, you can use Alexa to control playback.

-So, how does it sound?
-Well, for its size, it's fairly impressive, and that's because the company has managed to pack in a considerable amount of tech inside.
+How does it sound?
+For its size, it's fairly impressive, and that's because the company has managed to pack in a considerable amount of tech inside this thing.
 In the Beam are four full-range woofers, a center-mounted tweeter, and three passive bass radiators.
 It has a center channel, a left and a right, and together they create a pleasantly wide soundscape with clear separation.
-Thereās no subwoofer here, and the bass on the Sonos Beam does lack a bit of detail, but this can be aided by linking up with additional Sonos speakers.
+Thereās no subwoofer here, and the bass on the Sonos Beam does lack a bit of detail, but this can be helped by linking up with additional Sonos speakers.

-Of course, with this thing being fine-tuned for TVs, you also have to keep in mind that it's less impressive at handling your music.
-During our testing, we found the Beam less open, balanced and bass-y when compared to the Sonos One and HomePod, and while it's naturally not terrible, it's also one that you shouldn't buy with premium music playback as your goal.
+As the Beam has been fine-tuned for TVs, you also have to keep in mind that it's less impressive at handling your music.
+During our testing we found the Beam less open, balanced and bass-y when compared to the Sonos One and HomePod, and while it's naturally not terrible, it's also one that you shouldn't buy with premium music playback as your goal.

 As we mentioned, not only do you get control here for your iOS devices through AirPlay 2, which is a cinch to operate, but Alexa is also on board to help out.
 Sonos promises that Google Assistant, too, will come to the Beam before the turn of the year, and we expect it to perform similarly well to Amazon's voice assistant.
 That means your commands from across the room will still be picked up while your soundbar is blaring.